Got side hustle potential? How to turn a hobby into a business

 Do you make jewelry you sell at craft fairs?
 Or perhaps you walk the neighborhood dogs and get paid for it.
 Do you know if the side income you generate qualifies as a hobby vs. business and if it matters?

-It isn't always easy to tell, but it's important to know the difference because if your side gig qualifies as a business, it could have tax implications you should be aware of.
+It isn’t always easy to tell, but it’s important to know the difference because if your hobby or small side hustle qualifies as a business, it could have tax implications you should be aware of.
 So, how do you tell the difference?
-Let's take a look.

 Hobby vs. business: What’s the difference?